Tomer101/node_OMDB_api/readme.md

 this project use "The Movie Data Base API"

 ## installation 💾
-1.in your CMD write npm install
+1. in your CMD write npm install
 2. npm start (or nodemon if you use nodemon install globaly)

 ## Future improvements 💡